 India returning to normal business activity; consumption, demand rising: PM Modi

-Prime Minister Narendra Modi on Thursday said business activity in India is returning to normal levels with consumption and demand fast approaching pre-COVID levels.
-A protracted lockdown imposed to curb the spread of coronavirus has resulted in severe disruption of industrial production and consumer spending, with GDP growth forecast to contract sharply.
+Prime Minister Narendra Modi on Thursday said business activity in India is fast returning to normal levels with consumption and demand fast approaching pre-COVID levels as visible in macro data on power, fuel and other consumption.
+India faced a recession-like scenario after a national lockdown was imposed on March 25 to the curb spread of coronavirus.
+The lockdown, that has continued in various phases into June, albeit with significant easing of restrictions, resulted in severe disruption of industrial production and consumer spending, with GDP growth forecast to contract sharply.

-Speaking at the launch of commercial coal mining, Modi said business activity was fast returning to normal levels.
-"Consumption and demand are now reaching pre-COVID levels," he said.
+With the easing of lockdown conditions, business activity was fast returning to normal levels, Modi said.
+Speaking at the launch of commercial coal mining, he said "consumption and demand are fast approaching pre-COVID levels".

-He cited a rise in electricity demand and fuel consumption among others to point to recovery.
+He cited spurt in power generation and consumption as well as demand for petroleum products during the last week of May and first week of June to buttress his point.
+Also, road and highway toll collection in June has reached 70 per cent of the pre-COVID levels of February, while railway freight tariff in May has seen an improvement of 26 per cent over April.
+Digital transactions too have witnessed a rise.

 "These indicators point to Indian economy fast preparing to bounce back," he said.
-"India has come out of big crises in the past and it will come out of present one as well."
-India's growth and success is guaranteed, he said propagating his idea of making the country self-reliant by cutting imports.
+"India has come out of big crises in the past and it will come out of the present one as well."
+The back-breaking lockdown has led international rating agencies and analysts to forecast a contraction in Indian economy in the fiscal ending March 31, 2021 and sharp recovery in the following financial year.
+So far, the government as well as the Reserve Bank of India (RBI) has not put an estimate of growth for 2020-21 fiscal.

+Modi said the rural economy is also picking up speed.
+"Area under sowing of the Kharif crop is 13 per cent more than last year.
+This year wheat production and procurement has also increased.
+When compared to last year, wheat procurement is 11 per cent more which means farmers are also getting more money."
+"India has come out of past crises and it will come out of this one as well," he said.
+"Indian success, growth is guaranteed.
+We can become self-reliant.
 "Just until a few weeks back, we used to import N-95 face masks, corona testing kids, personal protective equipment (PPE), and ventilators.
-But now we have become self-reliant and are also in a position to export some medical equipment," he said.
+But now India is meeting its demand through Make in India.
+Soon we will become exporters of important medical equipment," he said.

+The Prime Minister stressed on self-reliance, which means cutting down on imports and turning into an export-surplus nation.
+He asked India Inc and corporate leaders to keep the morale high.
+"We can achieve these goals.
+We can become self-reliant.
+We have to make a self-reliant India," he said.

 - READ MORE ON: